Back to top

 The environment at Goodman South Madison Library is an important piece of the partnership, as well, and it has been from the beginning for Literacy Network.
 The organization is deeply centered in community.

-The Community English class runs for eight weeks during the Spring, Summer and Fall.
+The Community English class runs for ten or more weeks during the Spring, Summer and Fall.
 Registration for the next class will be announced online here.

 Additional Language Resources from the Library